 Identifying Large-Scale Contamination: RadNet

-EPA’s RadNet is constantly in operation, with station operators nationwide taking periodic samples of media where radionuclides are likely to be present:
+EPA’s RadNet continuously monitors for air-borne radiation with a nation-wide system of monitors.
+In addition, RadNet station operators take periodic samples of media where radionuclides are likely to be present:

 - drinking water

 Samples for testing come from a complex network of sampling stations across the nation that has grown from the earliest program (Radiation Alert Network) begun in 1956 to monitor for fallout and deposition from above-ground nuclear weapons tests.
 The current name, Radnet, replaces the earlier 'Environmental Radiation Ambient Monitoring System' (ERAMS).
 Renaming of the system marks its increased importance, reconfiguration, and an expansion of the number of monitoring sites.

 - RadNet (This link leads away from the Radiation Protection site; use the back button to return.)

 This site contains a more thorough description of RadNet, its sampling programs, history and other related information.